60 Minutes: 60 Minutes Sports

 In 2013, CBS's sister premium television network Showtime premiered 60 Minutes Sports, a monthly spin-off focused on sports-related stories and classic interviews from the show's archives.
-Personalities from CBS Sports also contributed to the program.
-The spin-off was considered a competitor to HBO's Real Sports; it was cancelled in January 2017.
+Personalities from CBS Sports also contributed to the program; correspondents included Sharyn Alfonsi and Armen Keteyian.
+The spin-off was considered a competitor to HBO's Real Sports.
+It was cancelled in January 2017.

 60 in 6

 In June 2020, the show launched 60 in 6 on Quibi, featuring original weekly 6-minute programs.
-Correspondents are Enrique Acevedo, Seth Doane, Wesley Lowery, and Laurie Segall.
-It had originally set to launch in April 2020.
+Correspondents were Enrique Acevedo, Seth Doane, Wesley Lowery, and Laurie Segall.
+It was originally set to launch in April 2020.
 On the June 21, 2020, broadcast of 60 in 6, Doane covered the show's exposure to COVID-19 in a piece titled "CBS News Battles COVID-19".
-The piece said CBS News flew in staffers, including from Seattle and Rome, in early March 2020 to begin filming promotional material for 60 in 6.
+The piece revealed that CBS News had flown in staffers, including from Seattle and Rome, in early March 2020 to begin filming promotional material for 60 in 6.
 This brought COVID-19-positive people in close contact with CBS employees; as a result, CBS Broadcast Center and several other buildings in Manhattan were temporarily closed.
+Quibi went bankrupt in December 2020 and the program concluded with it.